algora-io/algora/priv/content/docs/bounties/in-other-projects.md

 ---
-title: "Bounties in other GitHub projects"
+title: "Fund issues anywhere on GitHub"
 ---

-# Create a bounty in another GitHub project
+# Fund issues anywhere on GitHub

 First connect your GitHub account to Algora.